zdelv/notes/ECE 3030/Chapter 3.md

 ![Si Energy Band Graph](Chapter&#32;3/Si_Energy_Band_Graph.png)

 The above graph shows how these bands are formed.
 The $x$ axis is the atomic spacing, $a$, and the $y$ axis is the energy an electron could have given that atomic spacing.
 As the spacing increases, we approach discrete energy levels, which are represented by the single lines coming from the right axis.
 As the spacing is decreased, the effect described above begins to occur, and the possible energy levels increase quickly.
-This causes the discrete energy level to spint into *bands*, where an electron could have any energy level within that band.
+This causes the discrete energy level to form into *bands*, where an electron could have any energy level within that band.
 At the actual spacing, which is marked in the diagram, we can see the appearence of the *conduction* band, *valence* band and their respective energy band gap, $E_g$.

 ### 3.3.3 Metals, Semiconductors, and Insulators
 The three materials when it comes to the topics of bonds and conductivity are metals, semiconductors, and insulators.